google/applied-machine-learning-intensive/v2/04_classification/07_saving_and_loading_models/slides.md

 # Your Turn

 <!--
-Now it is your turn to practice saving and loading models.
+Now it's your turn to practice saving and loading models.
 -->